diegolramirez/meli_scraper/README.md

     npm start

 After the server is up and running just call the endpoint `POST meli_scrapper/scraper/query/` with a body containing the property `query` and wait for the results.

+To retrieve the results of the last queried item call `GET meli_scrapper/scraper/query/`.

 ## Documentation